balena-io/docs/pages/installing/gettingStarted-Odroid-C1.md

 Next insert your SD card into your computer and in the Win32DiskImager GUI, select your SD card when it appears.

 __NOTE:__ Be very careful to make sure that you have selected the right SD card.
 Double check this!!
-Otherwise you could end up writing over your host machines harddisk.
+Otherwise you could end up writing over your host machines hard disk.

 Once you have made your selections and are 100% sure you are writing to your SD card and nothing else, you can click write and wait for the SD card to be burnt.